swordcss/swordcss/CONTRIBUTING.md

 ## Guidelines

-- Make sure every new file under `src/core` adds a change to the `src/defaultOptions.json` and to the Typescript declarations.
+- Make sure every new file under `src/core` adds a change to the `src/defaultOptions.json`, to the Typescript declarations, and the tests